Our Senior

 Hannah Hinton

-Vice President, Organizational Development and Compliance
+Vice President, Organizational Development & Compliance

-Hannah Hinton is Vice President of Audit & Compliance for the Center.
+Hannah Hinton is Vice President of Organizational Development & Compliance for the Center.
 A native of Gainesville, Florida, Hannah served as Associate Commissioner for Compliance and Senior Woman Administrator at the newly created Mountain East Conference (MEC; NCAA Division II).
 Hannah created, developed, and refined the MEC’s compliance program with an emphasis on organizational transformation.
 In 2015 she was named the organization’s Chief Diversity and Inclusion Officer, in which role she provided strategic and programmatic leadership for the conference.

 Hannah served on multiple Division II committees including its Management Council, Committee for Women’s Athletics, National Tennis Committee, and Membership Appeals Committee (which she chaired).
 She earned a bachelor’s degree (magna cum laude) from the University of Cincinnati in 2007, where she played #1 in singles and doubles tennis and led the team as captain for two straight years.
 She earned a juris doctorate from the Boston University School of Law in 2010 and was admitted to the Georgia Bar in 2011.